Introduction

 - Have you documented your phenotyping and environment assays (i.e. measurement or computation methodology based on the trait, method, scale triplet) both for direct measures (data collection) and computed data (after data processing or analysis)?

-- Is there an existing Crop Ontology for the species you experiment and does it describe your assay?
-If not, have you described your data following the trait, method, scale triplet?
+- Is there an existing Crop Ontology for the species you experiment with and does it describe your assay?
+If not, have you described your data following the trait, method, and scale triplet?

-- Do you have your own system to collect data and is it compliant with the MIAPPE standard?
+- Do you have your own system to collect data?
+Is it compliant with the MIAPPE standard?

 - Are you exchanging data with individual researchers?